atul22g-dev/create-new-project/README.md

-# Create New Project
+# Create New Project CLI Tool for Node.js Applications

-A powerful CLI tool to generate production-ready Creat with best practices and essential dependencies.
+A powerful CLI tool to generate production-ready projects with best practices and essential dependencies.

 ## Features

+### Currently Supported Project Types

+- **Express.js API**: A production-ready Express.js API with all the essentials

+### Express.js API Features

 - 🚀 Modern JavaScript (ES6+)
 - 🔒 Security with Helmet, CORS, and rate limiting